Illegal immigrant making pizza delivery at New York's Fort Hamilton arrested by ICE

 Chica, an American citizen originally from Colombia, told the newspaper that she met her husband about five years ago.
 They got married and have two young girls together.

-In February, Villavicencio, who is from Ecuador and is undocumented, began the process to get residency status.
+In February, Villavicencio, who is from Ecuador, began the process to get residency status.

 “There aren’t words that can describe the drama that my daughters and I are living,” Chica said.
 “From one moment to the next, life changed for us, and all I ask is for them to not deport my husband, to give him an opportunity.”